 Te Anau Glow Worm Caves Tour

 Duration: 2 hours 15 minutes

 In most of the cases, the main reason to visit Te Anau is for a trip to the Fiordland National Park.
 The main attractions of the Fiordland National Park are the ice-topped fiords, ice-carved lakes, mountains, and rainforests.
 The land is the home of Takahē, an ancient bird which is almost extinct except in Murchison Mountains area.
-Within this amazing national park, the Milford Sound is a natural wonder of nature.
+Within this amazing national park and Te Anau attraction, the Milford Sound is a natural wonder of nature.
 Although it is called sound, the Milford sound is technically a fiord.
 A trip to Fiordland National Park and Milford sound can be covered in a single day trip.
 The trip takes you through the scenic Lake Te Anau till the Fiordland National Park.
 After taking a trip through the national park, explore the Milford Sound in the cruise.

 Milford Sound Cruise, Fiordland National Park Tour via Te Anau

 The beauty of the Milford Sound is best observed from a cruise trip.
 If you want to discover this fiord more closely, then you can opt for a kayak trip.
 The cruise on Milford Sound normally takes 2 and half hours to complete, on which an hour can be reserved for kayaking.
 The kayaking experience in Milford Sound takes you to the calm water of the Harrison Cove.
 On the way, you can enjoy the beauty of the Pembroke Glacier and Harrison Valley.